FtmsdtHosseini/IDPL-PFOD/README.md

-# IDPL-LSPOD: An Artificial Image Dataset of Printed Persian Text for OCR Research
+# IDPL-LSFOD: An Artificial Image Dataset of Printed Persian Text for OCR Research
-This repository contains IDPL-LSPOD that is Large-Scale Persian OCR Dataset for Persian optical character recognition researches.
+This repository contains IDPL-LSFOD that is Large-Scale Farsi OCR Dataset for Persian optical character recognition researches.

-A demo of the dataset is provided in "Demo of IDPL-LSPOD.zip" which contains 90 Images.
+A demo of the dataset is provided in "Demo of IDPL-LSFOD.zip" which contains 90 Images.

 The full dataset is uploaded in IDPL website and Google Drive you can download it in one of the following two ways: